Skip to content

 What are the new opcodes?

-EIP-8141 introduces five new opcodes that give frame transactions their power:
+EIP-8141 introduces six new opcodes that give frame transactions their power:

 OpcodePurpose